John-Atkins/John-Atkins/README.md

 - Hi, I’m @John-Atkins
-- I am a UBC Manufacturing Engineering Student.
+- I am a UBC MECH MASc Student.
-- I am new to github.
-- I am using this file to practice my command line skills.

-# - Basic Notes -
+# - Random Notes -

 ### Different Ways to Inspect The Changes Made to Files
 - git diff --> <u> specific changes on the files. </u>